etulfnap/react.hx/README.md

 ```
 Note the @dom meta directive preceeding the xml block - that is what kicks of the jsx transformation from xml into valid React javascript code for building the DOM elements.

 The App class itself has only one method, render().
-Here, we can see how the greeting value can be reached as a property of the App class, as ```this.props.greeter```.
+Here, we can see how the greeting value can be reached as a property of the App class, as ```this.props.greeter```:

 ```haxe
 package ;